Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 posted on the
 [website](http://www.bioconductor.org/developers/package-guidelines/) but
 developers often have additional questions or special case situations.
-We thought a more interactive exchange might help avoid common errors and encourage questions before a package was submitted for review.
+We thought a more interactive exchange would help avoid common errors and encourage questions before a package was submitted for review.

 In mid December Marc and Sonail hosted a Google Hangout to share some key